SEAFARI App Tips & Tricks

 Pretty much the same as above but with one big difference: Trying to move the map with one or two fingers placed on the map area does not work, eg. when the desired pin placement area is just off screen and the user wants to get that portion of the map into view in order to place the pin.
 The solution for this problem is the following:

-a) Place AND hold 1 finger on the phone screen IN THE "Take or Upload a Picture" BOX, i.e. the lower green box in the picture (the picture will be updated to sync with this new text).
+a) Place AND hold 1 finger on the phone screen IN THE "Take or Upload a Picture" BOX, i.e. the lower green box in the picture.

 b) place a second finger ON the phone screen and IN the map area (red area on picture).
 Then move this finger up and down or sideways in order to get the map to move in the desired direction.
 Keep the „off map finger“ in position at all times when you are trying to move the map with the „map finger“.
 Press and hold the "map finger" at the desired location once this position has been located.

 c) once the pin is in the correct position you can remove both fingers from the screen.
 At this time a dialog box from the "Take or Upload a Picture" box might appear.
 Just select the "Cancel" option and continue to complete the rest of the (optional) data fields.

 This is the best place where users can find a quick overview of their OWN sightings without having to scroll through all the other sightings reported by other users.

 This menu item is accessed via the main menu on the left-hand side of the app.
 If on the the home screen the „main menu“ item (arrow) needs to be tapped first in order to open the main menu and get to „my sightings“ (yellow circle)